TrellixVulnTeam/swahilipython_SCMU/Doc/library/asynchat.rst

    transmitted on the channel.
    The producer indicates exhaustion (*i.e.* that it contains no more data) by having its :meth:`more` method return the empty bytes object.
-At this point the :class:`async_chat` object removes the producer from the queue and starts using the next producer, if any.
+At this point the :class:`async_chat` object removes the producer kutoka the queue and starts using the next producer, if any.
 When the producer queue is empty the :meth:`handle_write` method does nothing.
-You use the channel object's :meth:`set_terminator` method to describe how to recognize the end of, or an important breakpoint in, an incoming transmission from the remote endpoint.
+You use the channel object's :meth:`set_terminator` method to describe how to recognize the end of, or an important breakpoint in, an incoming transmission kutoka the remote endpoint.

-   To build a functioning :class:`async_chat` subclass your  input methods :meth:`collect_incoming_data` and :meth:`found_terminator` must handle the data that the channel receives asynchronously.
+   To build a functioning :class:`async_chat` subkundi your  input methods :meth:`collect_incoming_data` and :meth:`found_terminator` must handle the data that the channel receives asynchronously.
 The methods are described below.